01872 273750

 What is the Early Help Hub

-The Early Help Hub identifies the most appropriate Early Help service for a child or young person aged from pre-birth up to 18, or 25 where young people have special educational needs or a disability.
+The Early Help Hub identifies the most appropriate early help service for a child or young person aged from pre-birth up to 18, or 25 where young people have special educational needs or a disability.
 It does this by:

 • Receiving requests from parents and professionals